1

 Types of COVID-19 vaccines

-There are two types of COVID-19 vaccines authorized and approved for use in the United States; they are developed by Pfizer, Moderna, and Novavax.
+There are two types of COVID-19 vaccines approved for use in the United States; they are made by Pfizer, Moderna, and Novavax.

-Pfizer and Moderna are mRNA vaccines, which means they use temporary genetic code to teach your body how to fight the COVID-19 virus.
-This genetic code is harmless.
-It goes away once your immune system has learned what the COVID-19 virus looks like.
+Pfizer and Moderna make mRNA vaccines, which use temporary genetic instructions to work with your body so it learns how to fight the COVID-19 virus.
+These genetic instructions are harmless and go away after your immune system has learned what the COVID-19 virus looks like.

-Novavax is a protein-based COVID-19 vaccine.
-It uses small, harmless pieces of the COVID-19 virus to teach your body how to fight the whole germ.
+Novavax makes a protein-based COVID-19 vaccine that uses small, harmless pieces of the COVID-19 virus to teach your body how to fight the whole germ.
+This is the same way that many other vaccines work.

 Find a COVID-19 vaccine